Innovative Branding Strategies · · 22 min read

 Combination Mark: This versatile style merges text and symbols (like Adidas), offering flexibility in branding.
 Combination marks are effective for building recognition, leveraging both visual and textual elements to appeal to a broader audience.
 Our method ensures that your combination mark is effective through careful planning and our RODD strategies.

 To find the style that best corresponds with your identity, reflect on how each option connects with your target audience.
-Consider current trends, such as the growing appeal of minimalistic aesthetics and environmentally friendly themes.
+Consider current trends, such as the and environmentally friendly themes.
 Research shows that 70% of younger consumers favor eco-conscious symbols featuring minimalist styles.
-Moreover, companies embracing responsive logos have seen a 15% rise in user engagement, underscoring the importance of flexibility in creativity.
+Moreover, companies embracing responsive logos have seen a 15% rise in user engagement, underscoring the .
 At RNO1, we prioritize these trends to enhance your company’s marketability through our Return On Design & Digital (RODD) strategies.

 This mindmap helps you explore different logo styles.
 Each branch represents a specific style, and the sub-branches highlight key features and examples.
 Think of it as a visual guide to choosing the best logo for your brand!